Red Mulberry

 Maintenance

 Drought tolerant.
+Moderate to slow growing.
 Will be at its best in full sun.
 Leaves turn an attractive yellow in the fall.
 Prune in late fall or winter to avoid bleeding.
 Self-seeds easily and may spread if not controlled, by pulling seedlings in areas where space is limited.
 Female trees should be planted away from concrete patios or driveways to avoid staining from fruit.
 WARNING: unripe fruit and sap are toxic if eaten.
 Propagation: seed.

 Comments